Logo-stateuniv

 Curriculum and Standardized Tests

-The SAT is required.
-The median SAT score for the entering class in 2006 was 700 on the Critical Reading portion and 700 on the Math portion.
-These are median scores, however, not hard-and-fast standards that all candidates must achieve and the Admission Office requests that applicants submit all scores earned for each and every time that an applicant has taken the SAT.
-Interested students should plan to take the exam during their junior year, or between October and January of the senior year.
+The SAT is required and the Admission Office requests that applicants submit all scores earned for each and every time that an applicant has taken the SAT.
+Interested students should plan to take the exam during their junior year, or between October and January of their senior year.

 Recommendations and Essays